Leave Her to Heaven: Casting

 Producer Zanuck offered the leading role of Ellen Berent to Gene Tierney, based on her performance in Twentieth Century Fox's film noir Laura (1944).

 Faye Marlowe was originally cast in the role of Ruth, but ultimately replaced by Jeanne Crain.
-Thomas Mitchell was cast as Glen Robie, though he too was replaced by Ray Collins.
+Thomas Mitchell was cast as Glen Robie, though he too was replaced, by Ray Collins.

 Filming

 Principal photography of Leave Her to Heaven took place between May and August 1945.
 The production initially planned to shoot the lake and surrounding outdoor sequences in the Pacific Northwest states of Washington and Oregon, though the planned locations in the region were ultimately not utilized.
 Instead, these scenes were filmed in Northern California at Bass Lake in the Sierra Nevada.
+In the DVD commentary, Darryl Hickman, who played Danny, stated that the water was so cold that his stunt double refused to perform the swimming scenes.
+As a result, he did the scenes himself.
+At one point, he got a muscle cramp and nearly drowned.
+He only survived because a crew member jumped off the filming platform and pulled him out of the water.
 Additional photography took place in Monterey.

 The desert sequences that take place in New Mexico were filmed in several locations in Arizona, including Sedona, Flagstaff, and the Granite Dells north of Prescott.
-The sequences set in Warm Springs, Georgia were filmed at Busch Gardens in Pasadena, though long shots and process plates were shot on location at the actual Warm Springs Foundation.
+The sequences set in Warm Springs, Georgia, were filmed at Busch Gardens in Pasadena, though long shots and process plates were shot on location at the actual Warm Springs Foundation.